nikhilsingh291/coala/docs/Developers/Git_Basics.rst

     $ git add <file/folder_name>

 Do this until you have added all the files needed for your commit.
+Avoid adding all the files by using -A or -all option.
 Then type:

 ::